What's in a name?

 Physically separated from other mountain ranges, and much higher in elevation than the surrounding desert, sky islands are refugia for exotic species found nowhere else, animals that only migrate vertically, and relict species that have found themselves stranded by a continually warming climate.
 Known for their ecological diversity, many sky islands are places where species from radically different biomes meet and mingle.
 Conversely, some promote extreme specialization in the species isolated there.

 Sky islands loom large in human culture as well.
 They are the homelands of the Apache, the Akimel O'odham (Pima), and the Tohono O’odham (Papago).
-At one time, sky islands formed the beating, northern heart of Old Mexico.
-After the Gadsden Purchase of 1854, they became the collective muse of raiders and ranchers, writers and warriors, painters and potters—the lawful and the lawless, the indigenous and the immigrant, alike.
+At one time, sky islands formed the beating northern heart of Old Mexico.
+After the Gadsden Purchase of 1854, they became the collective muse of raiders and ranchers, writers and warriors, painters and potters—home to the lawful and the lawless, the indigenous and the immigrant, alike.

 Isolated yet inclusive, sky islands are home to the lean and the rugged, the specialized and the independent, the tenacious and the beautiful.
 They are home to the native as well as the exotic.
 They are home to those who would rather see than be seen—home to the wild and the wild at heart.
-They are some of our favorite places, we think, because we can relate to them; sky islands embody everything we appreciate about writers and writing.
+They are our favorite places because we can relate to them; sky islands embody everything we appreciate about writers and writing.

 Who are We?

-Jeff Sommerfeld, Founder and Co-Editor-in-Chief, is an educator and lifelong learner who believes that the two are inextricably linked.
+Jeff Sommerfeld—Founder and Co-Editor of Sky Island Journal—is an educator and lifelong learner who believes the two are inextricably linked.
 His reading palette is as diverse as his professional writing background; he developed successful litigation strategies for Fortune 500 clients, secured millions of dollars in grant funding for nonprofit organizations, and held the role of Lead Writer for a professional sports website.
-After nearly a decade of teaching high school English, he now serves undergraduate and graduate students at the University of Arizona in and out of the classroom.
-Born and raised in Wisconsin, he and his wife currently reside in Tucson, AZ, with their dogs, Miller and Leinie.
+After nearly a decade of teaching high school English, he now serves undergraduate and graduate students at the University of Arizona.
+Born and raised in Chippewa Falls, Wisconsin, he and his wife currently reside in Tucson, Arizona, with their dogs, Miller and Leinie.